 Here, the SQL Server product group decided that In-Memory OLTP should be easy to consume and that performance-critical tables should take advantage of this feature.
 What evolved from this idea is an In-Memory OLTP engine that is fully integrated into the SQL Server Database Engine and managed with a familiar set of tools.
 People who are familiar with SQL Server can quickly make use of the benefits of In-Memory OLTP because the management, administration, and development experiences are the same.
 Moreover, In-Memory OLTP works seamlessly with other features, such as Always On Availability Groups, Always On Failover Cluster Instances, replication, backups, and restores.

 The following section reviews In-Memory OLTP concepts and terminology:

-- Memory-optimized tables: Memory–optimized tables are the alternative to traditional disk-based tables and follows the new structures associated with In-Memory OLTP.
-The primary store for memory-optimized tables is main memory, but a second copy in a different format is maintained on disk for durability purposes.
+Memory-optimized tables are the alternative to traditional disk-based tables and follows the new structures associated with In-Memory OLTP.
+The primary store for memory-optimized tables is the main memory, but the second copy in a different format is maintained on disk for durability purposes.

 Many use cases show the benefits of In-Memory OLTP.
 Consider these scenarios: